traefik/traefik/docs/content/middlewares/basicauth.md

 !!! tip

-    Use `htpasswd` to generate the passwords.
+    Use `htpasswd` to generate the passwords and encode it to base64.
+To generate a BCrypt string you can use this combination:
+    ```
+    htpasswd -bnBC 10 admin secret | openssl base64
+    ```

 ### `users`